Madagascar hissing cockroach: As pets

 Madagascar cockroaches can be kept as exotic pets.
 They require a small living area with an area for them to hide because they dislike light sources.
-The cockroaches prefer warmth and they cannot function in cold weather.
+The cockroaches prefer warmth and cannot function in cold weather.
 Due to their propensity to climb, the living area must be tested to see if they can climb it as they do in their natural environment.
 Fish tanks with screens work best but it is also wise to coat the top few inches with petroleum jelly to keep them from getting out of the habitat that they are kept in.
 They can live on fresh vegetables along with any kind of pellet food that is high in protein, such as dry dog food.

 In the US, some states require permits before this species can be kept as a pet or in breeding colonies.
 The state of Florida requires such a permit.
 This is because of the similarity between Madagascar and Florida in climate, which makes them potentially invasive.
 In fact, during outreach programs, the University of Florida's Department of Entomology and Nematology, which has such a permit, allows only males to be taken out of the laboratory.
 This is to prevent the possible introduction of a pregnant female into the environment.

 It is also possible to raise them to feed other pets, as they are reasonably high in protein.
 Reptiles are often given roaches as food.